-- A pressure-gauging instrument (tonometer or Tono-Pen) can detect high pressures caused by glaucoma.
+A pressure-gauging instrument (tonometer) can detect high pressures caused by glaucoma.

-Just as the causes of eye pain vary widely, so do the treatments.
-Treatments are tailored to the specific cause of eye pain:
+Just as the causes of eye pain vary, so do the treatments, which target the specific cause of eye pain.

-- Corneal abrasions.
-These heal on their own with time but often are treated with antibiotic ointments and close monitoring.
+Corneal abrasions.
+These heal on their own with time but often are treated with antibiotic ointments.

-- Infections of the cornea (called keratitis).
+Infections of the cornea.
 These may require antiviral or antibacterial eye drops.

-- Iritis.
-May be treated with steroid, antibiotic, or antiviral eye drops.
+Iritis.
+This can be treated with steroid, antibiotic, or antiviral eye drops.

-- Optic neuritis.
-May be treated with intravenous corticosteroids.
+Optic neuritis.
+This can be treated with corticosteroids.

-- Styes.
-Are usually cured by applying regular warm compresses at home for a few days.
+Styes.
+These are usually cured by applying regular warm compresses at home for a few days.

-The only way to sort out the various potential causes of eye pain and to get appropriate treatment is to see a doctor.
-Your vision is precious -- protect it by taking eye pain seriously.
+The only way to sort out the potential causes of eye pain and to get the right treatment is to see a doctor.
+Your vision is precious.
+Protect it by taking eye pain seriously.